esogeomedismo/fonZbetabugged/README.md

 # fonZ
-fonZ searches among the installed fonts and the user can choose among those found which one to use for the web page / html css javascript
+searches among the installed fonts and let the user choose among those found which one to use for the website

+/ html css javascript